-SUMMARY: The Department of Education (Department) is issuing a notice inviting applications for a new award for fiscal year (FY) 2021 for a National Assessment Center, Assistance Listing Number 84.326G.
+SUMMARY: The Department of Education (Department) is issuing a notice inviting applications for new awards for fiscal year (FY) 2022 for a National Technical Assistance Center for Inclusive Practices and Policies, Assistance Listing Number 84.326Y.
 This notice relates to the approved information collection under OMB control number 1820-0028.

-DATES: Applications available: August 5, 2021.
+DATES:

+Applications Available: January 25, 2022.
-Deadline for transmittal of applications: September 7, 2021.

-Pre-application webinar information: No later than August 10, 2021, the Office of Special Education Programs (OSEP) will post a pre-recorded informational webinar designed to provide technical assistance (TA) to interested applicants.
-The webinar may be found at www2.ed.gov/fund/grant/ apply/osep/new-osep-grants.html.
+Deadline for Transmittal of Applications: March 28, 2022.
+Deadline for Intergovernmental Review: May 25, 2022.
+Pre-Application Webinar Information: No later than January 31, 2022, the Office of Special Education Programs (OSEP) will post pre-recorded informational webinars designed to provide technical assistance (TA) to interested applicants.
+The webinars may be found at www.ed.gov/fund/grant/apply/osep/new-osep-grants.html.